-Description: This course is a study of the mythological roots of literature including Greek, Roman, and African mythology, tales from the Bible, and folk material such as ballads, fables, and proverbs.
-Myths and symbols are traced from their early sources through the 20th century.
+Description: This course is a study of the mythological roots of literatures such as Greek, Roman, Indian and African mythology, tales from the Bible, and folk material such as ballads, fables, and proverbs.
+Myths and symbols are traced from their early sources through the 21st century.
 Writing is an integral component of the course.